airswap/airswap-about/technology/request-for-quote.md

 }
 ```

-A response looks like the [example](request-for-quote.md#example) above.
+A response looks like the [example](request-for-quote.md#example-response) below.
 Requests can be made using curl for testing.

 ```bash
 curl -H 'Content-Type: application/json' \